Protecting Your Speaker (and MCU)

 An LM386 amplifier can safely drive small speakers, but you must ensure that:

-• The output voltage does not exceed approximately 1 V RMS (≈ 2.8 V peak-to-peak).
+- The output voltage does not exceed approximately 1 V RMS (≈ 2.8 V peak-to-peak) for conservative operation.

 \[ I_{\text{max}} = \frac{1\,\text{V}}{8\,\Omega} = 0.125\,\text{A (125 mA)} \]

-To reduce current: - Lower the amplifier gain - Reduce the input signal amplitude - Add a small series resistor
+To adjust current: - Lower the amplifier gain (to reduce current) - Reduce the input signal amplitude (to reduce current) - Add a small series resistor (to reduce current) - Increase gain/amplitude carefully if you need more volume (stay below 2 W rated power)

 Step 3: Never Connect the MCU Pin Directly